mozilla/ascendproject/course_materials/daily_agendas/_posts/2014-09-12-day-five-agenda.md

 * pull requests for new blog posts
 * Checkout (4pm) - early (4pm) for social hour with PDX office
 * Weekly stipend dispersal

+Notes:  We didn't have nearly enough time to spend on blogging, and webmaker respectively.
+Should have sorted this week out a little more to have tighter command line/git lessons and then not do any of that on this day.
+Also the stipend dispersal took another 30-40 minutes after being "done" for the day.